amanshma/Linea.fun/README.md

 Unlike traditional launchpads, Linea.fun will support a wide array of assets beyond memecoins, including unique content and other blockchain-based resources.

 ### Deployment on Linea:
-We are deploying Linea.fun on the Nero chain to leverage its unique capabilities and performance.
-Nero's features will enhance our platform's efficiency and scalability, providing a robust environment for our launchpad.
+We are deploying Linea.fun on the Linea chain to leverage its unique capabilities and performance.
+Linea features will enhance our platform's efficiency and scalability, providing a robust environment for our launchpad.

 ### Advanced Analytics with Chainsight:
 To provide actionable insights and real-time monitoring, we will integrate Chainsight into our platform.
 This will allow users to track transactions, analyze network performance, and gain valuable insights into blockchain activities.